 Lives saved with seat belts

 Studies show seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants (see note below for more detail).
-An estimated 157 lives may be saved this Memorial Day holiday period because vehicle occupants wear their safety belts.
-An additional 95 lives could be saved if everyone wears safety belts.
+Based on the projected number of vehicle occupants who will wear safety belts, an estimated 157 lives may be saved this Memorial Day holiday period.
+An additional 95 lives could be saved if all vehicle occupants wear safety belts.

 Nationwide, alcohol-impaired fatalities (involving blood-alcohol content of 0.08 g/dL or higher) in 2016 represented 28% of the total traffic fatalities.
 During the Memorial Day period, 36% of fatalities involved an alcohol-impaired driver.
 This chart shows the historic trend of the percent of fatalities involving an alcohol-impaired driver.